aronreid/google-takeout-fixer/README.md

 ## Overview

 When you download your photos from Google Photos using Google Takeout, the file creation and modification dates are set to the date of the download, not the date the photo was taken.
-This tool fixes that by reading the metadata from the JSON files that accompany each photo and setting the file dates accordingly.
+Additionally, GPS location data and photo descriptions may not be properly transferred to the image files.
+This tool fixes these issues by reading the metadata from the JSON files that accompany each photo and updating the files accordingly.

 ![alt text](https://github.com/aronreid/google-takeout-fixer/blob/main/screenshot.png)